simple-login/website/content/blog/spamgourmet.md

 {{< /rawhtml >}}

 The website seems out of date with its yellowish background and it's indeed old: it has been running since 2000!
 The service is free and if people like it, they could donate or buy a T-Shirt.
-Spamgourmet is also [open source](https://sourceforge.net/projects/spamgourmet/) so anyone could run it on their server.
+Spamgourmet is also [open-source](https://sourceforge.net/projects/spamgourmet/) so anyone could run it on their server.

 A simple, honest, transparent service like Spamgourmet is a great inspiration for SimpleLogin because of several reasons: